Motivation

 Phase 3: Comparative Extension

-Extend the design to a second Asian country with high AI adoption but a different primary identity cleavage — Indonesia (religious) or Taiwan (ethnic/national identity) — to test whether the mechanism is gender-specific or generalizes to other salient cleavages.
+Extend the design to a second Asian country with high AI adoption but a different primary identity cleavage, such as Indonesia (religious) or Taiwan (ethnic/national identity), to test whether the mechanism is gender-specific or generalizes to other salient cleavages.

 Dependent Variables